natenka/pyneng-book-en/docs/source/book/14_regex/re_groups.rst

 of string that has been described by expression.

-For example, from a log file you should select strings in which "%SW_MATM-4-MACFLAP_NOTIF" meets and then from each such string get MAC address, VLAN and interfaces.
+For example, from a log file you should select strings in which "%SW_MATM-4-MACFLAP_NOTIF" match occur and then from each such string get MAC address, VLAN and interfaces.
 In this case, regular expression has to describe a string and all parts of string to be remembered are placed in parentheses.